TheOdinProject/curriculum/web_development_101/project_installations.md

 #### Option 1 - Use a Virtual Machine
 This is the safest and simplest option for a complete beginner, or a person that _needs_ to use Windows on a regular basis for other reasons (work, school etc.)

 A Virtual Machine is essentially a program that runs on your computer that emulates another computer system.
-If you have any experience of using emulators to play games that were released for old games consoles, this will be familiar.
+If you have any experience with using emulators to play games that were released for old games consoles, this will be familiar.
 If not [here](http://www.makeuseof.com/tag/virtual-machine-makeuseof-explains/) is a very good explanation of what a virtual machine is.
 You can [download VirtualBox](https://www.virtualbox.org/wiki/Downloads) and use [this](https://www.youtube.com/watch?v=9_DpFhT_euI) guide to setup this option.

 #### Pros